Pesya-S/Learn-react-with-node/README.md

-9. open the sql folder, and run the script in mySql editor, like mySql-workbranch
+6. open the sql folder, and run the script in mySql editor, like mySql-workbranch
-10. if every thing got well, you should have an app, that can add user and view your users list
+7. if every thing got well, you should see in http://localhost:3000 a login form. sign in, and start to add products to your private product list.